-This stew can be frozen and can also be used as base and served with roasted chicken (just add the chicken piece to the stew).
-If you are hyperthyroid, you can also add spinach, chard and kale to the final cooking step, and let them be cooked by the warmth of the stew.
-You can also add fresh vegetables like watercress to leftover soup that has been reheated to give it new flavors and textures.
+This stew is great for anyone looking for a healthy, easy meal they can make in bulk.
+It can be frozen and can also be used as a base and served with roasted chicken.
+If you are hyperthyroid, you can add spinach, chard and kale to the final cooking step, and let them be cooked by the warmth of the stew.
+You can also add fresh vegetables like watercress to reheated portions to give it new flavors and textures.
 Ah, options!

 - 1 lb or 450g brown lentils